Girl Interrupted (album)

-Girl Interrupted is the only studio album by rapper Ms. Jade.
+Girl Interrupted is the debut and only studio album by American rapper Ms. Jade.
 It was released through Beat Club Records, an imprint of Interscope Records on November 5, 2002.
 The album was produced primarily by Timbaland with other contributions by The Neptunes, Joe Staxx, Don & Jay and Maurice Wilcher.

 The album features guest performances from Timbaland himself, as well as Jay-Z, Nelly Furtado, Missy Elliott, Nate Dogg, and Lil' Mo.
 Upon release, critics mainly praised the albums production.
 On the album, "Ching Ching" is the edited version despite the album's parental advisory sign.
 An explicit version of the song was only available through the promotional or official vinyl single release.

 Critical reception

 AllMusic editor Adam Bregman gave the album a two and a half out of five stars.
 He said that Ms. Jade "benefits from Timbaland's signature, laid-back beats."
 Miles Marshall Lewis of Blender compared Ms. Jade to fellow Philadelphia rapper Eve.
 He wrote that the song "Ching Ching" (featuring Nelly Furtado) is "contagious" and praised Timbaland's "expert production."
 PopMatters found on Girl Interrupted, Ms. Jade "proves that a sister can deliver (and write) real lyrics without surrendering to hip-hop’s identity politics.
 As a protégé of Timbaland, Ms. Jade reaps the benefit of superstar production throughout the album.
 Backed by Timbo’s usual array of futuristic head knocking beats, Girl Interrupted is a sonic delight."
 Nathan Rabin, writing for The A.V.
 Club, felt that "Ms. Jade doesn't carve out a distinct identity until Girl Interrupteds last few songs, but the producer's beat wizardry still helps make her debut better than any of Eve's records."